 ← Esalen Institute home page

-Effective leadership outperforms ineffective leadership.
-The effectiveness of the leadership system in an organization determines, to a large degree, the organization’s performance, especially in volatile and uncertain business environments.
+The effectiveness of the leadership system in an organization determines, to a large degree, the organization’s performance.
 This Leadership Culture Survey® measures the health of Esalen's leadership system — the culture of leadership in your organization.

 Leadership Culture Survey® is unique in that it measures two domains of leadership: